aviemet/bp-allocation/README.md

 - [ ] Switch to raect-hook-form and eliminate magic numbers/strings for default values in components

+- [ ] Remove moment.js as a dependency, replace with date-fns

 ## Development References

 - [Performing Mongo transforms on the server during publish](https://stackoverflow.com/questions/18093560/meteor-collection-transform-is-it-done-on-the-server-or-on-the-client-or-it-de/28389143)